GoTriangle: Orange Public Transportation

 Orange Public Transportation is a transit program serving Hillsborough, Outer Chapel Hill, and Carrboro.
-They offer fixed-route bus service and paratransit services.
+They offer fixed-route bus service and paratransit services, as well as a Mobility On-Demand ridesharing service within Orange County and surrounding areas.
 They currently run three fixed-route circulator routes.

 All routes serve Downtown Hillsborough.
 This area is served by GoTriangle's 405, 420, and ODX routes during peak hours only.

 Rail transit planning

 Durham–Orange Light Rail Transit

 GoTriangle was planning a 17.7 mi light rail line between the University of North Carolina at Chapel Hill and East Durham, traveling through Duke University and paralleling the North Carolina Railroad alignment through Durham and proceeding to North Carolina Central University (NCCU).
 The original project was estimated at $1.4 billion (in 2011).
 The final project was estimated to cost $2.5 billion (year of expenditure) or $141 million per mile with an annual operating cost of $28.7 million.
 The line would have had a connection to Amtrak via its station in Durham.

 A final environmental impact statement was released by GoTriangle in February 2016, projecting 23,020 daily trips in 2040.
 The plan was amended to extend to NCCU in November 2016, projecting 26,880 daily trips in 2040.
 The line would have had 18 stations (4 stations in Orange County, 14 stations in Durham County); end-to-end travel time would have been 42–44 minutes.
 The line was projected to begin construction in 2020 and be complete by 2028 but ultimately was discontinued in April 2019.